Oklahoma attorney general sets announcement on opioid suit

 TULSA, Okla. — Oklahoma Attorney General Mike Hunter says he will announce a “breaking development” in the state’s lawsuit against the nation’s leading manufacturers of opioid pain medications.

-Hunter said in a statement that he will hold a news conference at 1:30 p.m.
-Tuesday in Tulsa, but gave no further details.
+Hunter said in a statement that he will hold a news conference Tuesday afternoon in Tulsa, but he gave no further details.

-The move comes after the Oklahoma Supreme Court Monday denied a request from drugmakers to postpone the start of what is expected to be the first state trial in lawsuits accusing the companies of fueling an opioid epidemic.
+The move comes after the Oklahoma Supreme Court denied a request from drugmakers on Monday to postpone the start of what is expected to be the first state trial in lawsuits accusing the companies of fueling an opioid epidemic.

 Oklahoma sued 13 opioid manufacturers in 2017, alleging they fraudulently engaged in marketing campaigns that led to thousands of overdose addictions and deaths.